Skip to content

 Data revision practice

 Labor productivity is consistent with the rest of the national account.
 First preliminary version of Labor productivity (LP) for year t is published end of March in year t+1.
 The final version of LP for year t is published end of June in year t+3.
-First preliminary version of Productivity growth (Sources of LP) is published in February year t+2.
-The final version of Productivity growth (Sources of LP) is published in February year t+4.
+First preliminary version of Productivity growth (Sources of LP) for year t is published no later than December year t+1.
+The final version of Productivity growth (Sources of LP) is published no later than December year t+3.